WBCN (Florida)

-WBCN (770 kHz), branded as "ESPN Southwest Florida", is a commercial AM radio station broadcasting a sports radio format.
-Licensed to North Fort Myers, Florida, the station is owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group, LLC.
+WBCN (770 kHz), branded as "ESPN Southwest Florida", was a commercial AM radio station broadcasting a sports radio format.
+Licensed to North Fort Myers, Florida, the station was owned by Fort Myers Broadcasting Company.

-Using a directional antenna, WBCN broadcasts with 10,000 watts by day.
-Because 770 kHz is a clear channel frequency reserved for Class A WABC in New York City, WBCN must reduce power at night to 630 watts to avoid interference.
-The transmitter is off Huffmaster Road in North Fort Myers and the studios and offices are on South Tamiami Trail in Estero, Florida.
-In addition to its AM signal, WBCN uses two FM translators to air its programming: 104.3 W282BY and 98.1 W251AL, both in Fort Myers.
+Using a directional antenna, WBCN broadcast with 10,000 watts by day.
+Because 770 kHz is a clear channel frequency reserved for Class A station WABC in New York City, WBCN reduced power at night to 630 watts to avoid interference.
+The transmitter was off Huffmaster Road in North Fort Myers and the studios and offices were on South Tamiami Trail in Estero, Florida.
+In addition to its AM signal, WBCN used two FM translators to air its programming: 104.3 W282BY and 98.1 W251AL, both in Fort Myers.

 Programming

-WBCN carries Tampa Bay Rays baseball, Tampa Bay Buccaneers football, Florida Gators football, Florida Everblades ECHL hockey, Westwood One coverage of the National Football League, along with Florida Gulf Coast University basketball.
-The station has also carried Florida Firecats football, Miami Hurricanes football, Florida State Seminoles football, Miami Marlins baseball and Fort Myers Miracle baseball in the past.
+WBCN carried Tampa Bay Rays baseball, Tampa Bay Buccaneers football, Florida Gators football, Florida Everblades hockey, Westwood One coverage of the National Football League, along with Florida Gulf Coast Eagles basketball.
+The station had also carried Florida Firecats football, Miami Hurricanes football, Florida State Seminoles football, Miami Marlins baseball and Fort Myers Miracle baseball in the past.

 WBCN used to broadcast NBA, Major League Baseball, and college football games from ESPN Radio.
 NASCAR races from Motor Racing Network and Performance Racing Network moved to the then-WWCN from WCKT in 2006.
-Miami Dolphins games not aired on WRXK-FM, mostly in the preseason, are heard on WBCN, which carried the team full-time before picking up NASCAR.
+Miami Dolphins games not aired on WRXK-FM, mostly in the preseason, were heard on WBCN, which carried the team full-time before picking up NASCAR.

 History

 WBCN first signed on the air on December 17, 1983, as big band station WKZY.
 In 1987, the station was acquired by Beasley Broadcasting, switching the format to oldies as WZRZ.
 The station also spent time as a soft adult contemporary outlet and also played active rock for a time.

 For much of the 1990s and early 2000s, it used the call letters WWCN, originally as a radio affiliate of CNN Headline News and later as a talk station.
-On June 20, 2013, WWCN began simulcasting the rock music programming on WJBX 99.3 FM, swapping call letters.
-(AM 770 became WJBX and FM 99.3 became WWCN.)
+On June 20, 2013, WWCN began simulcasting the rock music programming on WJBX (99.3 FM); the two stations swapped call signs.

-On June 28, 2013, WJBX dropped its simulcast with WWCN 99.3 FM and switched to Spanish-language sports radio, with programming from the ESPN Deportes Radio Network.
+On June 28, 2013, WJBX dropped its simulcast with WWCN and switched to Spanish-language sports radio, with programming from the ESPN Deportes Radio Network.